 Norfolk is the educational hub of the region, home to Old Dominion University, Norfolk State University, Eastern Virginia Medical School, and Tidewater Community College.
 With five additional colleges or universities and two additional community colleges throughout Hampton Roads, combined with other specialized educational institutions, these schools provide a variety of courses, locations, and traditions to suit a wide range of people.
 The educational programs in the Hampton Roads region, especially Norfolk, contribute to the development of a highly-skilled talent pool that benefits all types of businesses in Norfolk, VA.

-In total, there are nearly 70,000 full-time equivalent students enrolled at all eleven higher education institutions in the metropolitan area (four-year public, four-year private, and two-year public).
+In total, there are over 67,000 full-time equivalent students enrolled at all eleven higher education institutions in the metropolitan area (four-year public, four-year private, and two-year public).
 Half of all full-time equivalent students enrolled at four-year institutions in the metropolitan area attend one of the four-year institutions in Norfolk (ODU, NSU, and EVMS).

 Print a copy of our Educational Hub Assets here

 Norfolk Higher Education Institutions

 Annual economic impact reported in 2017 was $1.2 Billion, up 21.4% from 2012.
 9,208 applicants for 564 spots in the medical and health professions educational 2017-2018 programs.

 In the 2020-2021 Academic Year, almost 20,000 full-time equivalent students were enrolled at ODU.
 The university has rigorous academics and an energetic residential community in Norfolk.
 Additionally, ODU contributes nearly $2 billion annually to the regional economy.
 It established a downtown presence in 2019 with the opening of the ODU Institute for Innovation and Entrepreneurship.

 NORFOLK STATE UNIVERSITY (NSU)